GoodMorningA1i/free_genai_bootcamp_2025/README.md

 **Details about any challenges you attempted during the bootcamp week?**

 1. I am still unsure about some machine learning terminology.
 I've been taking Andrew Ng's machine learning specialization course on the side to gain a better understanding.
 2. Using free tier versions of LLM.
 I do want the full capability of the model, but I don't want to fall into the trap of using money to solve my problems.
 I've been exploring free versions before investing into models with money.
 This is a work in progress.

+## Week 2 Standup
+Fri, Feb 21, 2025

+Getting to this standup quite late, I should technically be wrapping up with Week 3 right now.
+I wrote the backend and frontend technical requiremenets, and I started working on some of the backend code.
+It was really interesting to see Windsurf leverage the techincal requirements to do some of the backend work for me.
+I'm curious to see how it would do the same for the frontend.
+Unfortunately, I need to start moving along with Week 3 and then Week 4 starting tomorrow.
+So I'll probably just use the standard backend and frontend that Andrew created.
+I'll begin Week 3 and Week 4 work by Monday.
+I should be clear of my other commitments by then.